A new compass app offers a feature that can improve Maps in iOS 16

 When you want to find your position in Maps, you have to press the 'location' button on the top right twice for the app to adjust and rotate to give you an idea as to where you're facing.
 However, it can be difficult finding the right direction, and tapping a button twice feels unintuitive.

 Mehboob's app solves this issue in an instant.
-Raise your iPhone and it switches to AR mode, with a compass overlaying the screen.
+Raise your iPhone and it switches to a mode with a compass overlaying the screen.
 Lower the iPhone, and it will show the map.
 It's a feature that's simple, but worked very well in practice as I was walking up the high street in Lincoln.

 Whether Mehboob is moving on to the next idea as WWDC approaches, or there's bugs to fix in a future update of Compass GPS, there's potential here for a fully-fledged Maps app if Apple doesn't improve upon its own Maps app in iOS 16.